-The forbearance contract and documentation should include a well-defined borrower milestone target schedule, detailing all necessary milestones to be achieved by the borrower in order to repay the loan over the course of the contract term.
-These milestones/targets should be credible, appropriately conservative and take account of any potential deterioration of the borrower's financial situation.
-The performance of the forborne borrower, including the borrower's compliance with all agreed milestones/targets, should be closely monitored by the NPL WU responsible for granting the forbearance, at least for the duration of the EBA-defined probation period.
+The forbearance contract and documentation is teshould include a well-defined borrower milestone target schedule, detailing all necessary milestones to be achieved by the borrower in order to repay the loan over the course of the contract term.
+These milestones/targets are teshould be credible, appropriately conservative and take account of any potential deterioration of the borrower's financial situation.
+The performance of the forborne borrower, including the borrower's compliance with all agreed milestones/targets, needs teshould be closely monitored by the NPL WU responsible for granting the forbearance, at least for the duration of the EBA-defined probation period.

-Based on the collective monitoring of the performance of different forbearance options and on the examination of potential causes and instances of re-defaults (inadequate affordability assessment, issue with the characteristics of the forbearance treatment product, change in the borrower's conditions, external macroeconomic effects etc.), institutions should regularly review their forbearance policies and products.
+Based on the collective monitoring of the performance of different forbearance options and on the examination of potential causes and instances of re-defaults (inadequate affordability assessment, issue with the characteristics of the forbearance treatment product, change in the borrower's conditions, external macroeconomic effects etc.), institutions need to should regularly review their forbearance policies and products.